 means any order of things that God has arranged, as when one says, animal economy, vegetable economy.
-It is true that the Greek word signifying &#8216;law&#8217; is derived from the same root*;* but it is a derivation much more distant in meaning. *Nemo* means to distribute, divide, feed, etc.; and thus in a house there was steward, and an economy&#8212;a man who arranged, distributed, provided for the family; and all the order which resulted from this was the *economy,* the *administration,* of the house.
+It is true that the Greek word signifying 'law' is derived from the same root; but it is a derivation much more distant in meaning.
+Nemo means to distribute, divide, feed, etc.; and thus in a house there was steward, and an economy -- a man who arranged, distributed, provided for the family; and all the order which resulted from this was the *economy*, the *administration*, of the house.
 Thus, when God had established a certain order of things upon the earth, one has accustomed oneself, pretty correctly, as it appears to me, to call it an economy.
 The word of God even makes use of it, @Ephesians 1.
 It is possible that there may be a shade of difference between the scriptural and the conventional use of the word.
 In general, the way in which it is used in the word of God is more strictly according to its original meaning, and contains rather the idea of an active administration.
 The word *dispensation* is often used thus, and it has the same etymological meaning.
-God *dispenses* His favours.
-In the conventional sense, *economy* means an order of things established by God: the *Jewish economy,* the *present economy,* etc.
+God dispenses His favours.
+In the conventional sense, economy means an order of things established by God: the *Jewish economy*, the *present economy*, etc.

 But these economies, until the coming of Christ, are, as far as their course is concerned, left to man, and to his responsibility, although God may work secretly.
-For example, the Lord speaks thus of the present economy, &#8220;So is the kingdom of God, as if a man should cast seed into the ground; and should sleep, and rise night and day, and the seed should spring and grow up, he knoweth not how.
+For example, the Lord speaks thus of the present economy, "So is the kingdom of God, as if a man should cast seed into the ground; and should sleep, and rise night and day, and the seed should spring and grow up, he knoweth not how.
 For the earth bringeth forth fruit of herself; first the blade, then the ear, after that the full corn in the ear.
-But when the fruit is brought forth, immediately he putteth in the sickle, because the harvest is come.&#8221; Outwardly, all goes on without the intervention of Christ, from the sowing of the seed until the harvest.
-Well, the time which elapses from the seed-sowing till the harvest is what is generally called *the present dispensation.* I have called it &#8220;the church dispensation,&#8221; because it is the time during which the church is called, and exists here below, in contrast with the Jews and the legal system.
+But when the fruit is brought forth, immediately he putteth in the sickle, because the harvest is come".
+Outwardly, all goes on without the intervention of Christ, from the sowing of the seed until the harvest.
+Well, the time which elapses from the seed-sowing till the harvest is what is generally called *the present dispensation*.
+I have called it "the church dispensation", because it is the time during which the church is called, and exists here below, in contrast with the Jews and the legal system.
 And one sees that, although in fact it is God who causes the corn to ripen, outwardly He seems to let everything take its own course.
 Thus, Satan may act in the midst of all this; man may sleep; and the whole state of things may become corrupt: and, in

 {290}